PashavanBijlert/MuSkeMo/README.md

 MuSkeMo includes a Gaitsym (2019) importer.
 It imports bodies, joints, muscles, and contact spheres (DampedSpring elements are treated as muscles).
 Muscles wrapping is currently not supported.
 Visual geometry can be imported, but requires the user to type the name of the containing folder in "Gaitsym geometry folder".
 The geometries must be in a subdirectory of the model directory.
 It is possible to rotate a Gaitsym model upon import.

-Future updates will also support Hyfydy model import.
+A MuJoCo importer is currently being developed, and future updates will also support Hyfydy model import.

 # **Visualization panel**